 - If, after completing six or more semester hours toward the MS, the student has a cumulative grade point average of less than 3.00; or,

-- If the student receives one or more course grades of F or U
+- If the student receives one or more course grades of F or U.

-- Placement on Probation A student will be notified in writing by the Department Head if he/she is placed on probation.
+- Placement on Probation A student will be notified in writing by the Department Head if they are placed on probation.
 The letter will specify the reasons for probation, the specific steps the student must take to be restored to good standing in the MS Program, the time allowed to perform the remedial steps, and a warning that the student faces the possibility of dismissal from the MS Program.
 A copy of this letter will be placed in the student’s file and sent to the student’s academic advisor.

 - Special Counseling.
-A student on probation is expected to arrange counseling sessions with her/his advisor to discuss progress in meeting the standards and requirements outlined in her/his letter of probation
+A student on probation is expected to arrange counseling sessions with her/his advisor to discuss progress in meeting the standards and requirements outlined in her/his letter of probation.

 - Removal from Probation.
 A student placed on probation will be removed from probation upon successful completion of the objectives as specified in her/his letter of probation.
-The performance of each student on probation who does not qualify for removal from probation after one semester shall be reviewed by primary HMP faculty, excluding the Department Head, after the end of each session during which the student has registered until she/he has met the requirements for removal from probation.
+The performance of each student on probation who does not qualify for removal from probation after one semester shall be reviewed by primary HMP faculty, excluding the Department Head, after the end of each session during which the student has registered until they have met the requirements for removal from probation.
 By simple majority vote, the primary HMP faculty, excluding the Department Head, will then select one of the following courses of action:

 - Continue the student on probation; or

-- Dismiss the student.
+- Dismiss the student

-The student will be notified in writing of any action taken by the faculty.
+- The student will be notified in writing of any action taken by the faculty

 - Appeal.
 A student has the right to a review by the Department Head of a faculty decision that results in the student being placed on probation or dismissed.
 The faculty decision shall be deemed final unless it is appealed within 14 calendar days of written notification.
 This period may be extended at the discretion of the Department Head.
 Upon receiving the student’s written request to the Department Head, a time and place for an appeal hearing will be set.
 The student will be notified in writing of the time and place of the hearing.
 At this hearing, the student and her/his representative may appear in person and submit a written and/or oral statement and supporting materials.
 The Department Head may uphold, modify, or reverse the faculty decision based on the evidence submitted at the hearing.
 The Department Head’s decision shall be in writing and shall state the decision and basis for that decision.
 A copy of the decision will be placed in the student’s file and the original will be mailed to the student.
-The Department Head’s decision shall be the final action by the MS Program when an appeal is sought.
+The Department Head’s decision shall be the final action by the MHA Program when an appeal is sought.